-What is Contribution Margin —Should You Be Tracking It?
+What is Contribution Margin & Should You Be Tracking It?

 What is Contribution?

-The simple answer is “profit” – or rather, the amount that paid ads as a channel contribute to overall operating profit.
-In-depth, contribution refers to the dollars leftover after cost of goods, other variable costs, and ad spend have all been accounted for.
-For example, you might accrue $1,000 in revenue from paid ads in a given month.
-The cost of the goods you’re selling averages 35% of revenue (so for this chunk of revenue, cost of goods will account for $350), and your monthly shipping cost for sales attributed to paid ads is $100.
+You might make $1,000 in revenue from paid ads in a given month.
+The cost of the goods sold averages 35% of revenue (so for this chunk of revenue, cost of goods sold equals $350), and your monthly shipping costs for sales attributed to paid ads is $100.
 You’ve also spent $200 on advertising.
-Here’s how that would shake out:

 What is Contribution Margin?

 Contribution margin, also known as contribution rate, is a measure of profit as a percentage of revenue.
-In the example above, $350 remained as profit from $1,000 total revenue – a 35% contribution margin.
+In the example above, $350 remained as profit (the contribution) from the $1,000 total revenue – a 35% contribution margin.
 Not bad!
-You can also think of it as the percentage of revenue that contributes to fixed costs after accounting for your variable costs (like the shipping costs and ad spend listed above.
+The closer to 100% your contribution rate is, the better off you are; however, most contribution margins fall below 50%.

 Why Not Use ROAS or A/S?